wix/cli-app-templates/chart-widget/README.md

 The development environment is set up to automatically reflect your code changes in the browser.

-## Extend and customize the app

-The template is designed for easy customization and extension.
-Here are some suggested entry points where you can add your own custom logic or functionality:

 ### Customize the panel

 The panel uses the [Wix Design System](https://www.wixdesignsystem.com/) and [Wix Editor SDK](https://dev.wix.com/docs/sdk/host-modules/editor/introduction) to provide a simple UI where users can edit their chart.
 It includes default options that define the chart's type, data, text, and color.

-You can change these options so users see a different example when they open the site widget.
-You can also customize the overall layout and appearance of the panel to fit your specific needs.
+You can change these options so users see a different example when they open the page with the site widget.
+You can also customize the layout and appearance of the panel to fit your specific needs.

 **Development entry point**: [`template/src/site/widgets/custom-elements/chart/panel.tsx`](template/src/site/widgets/custom-elements/chart/panel.tsx)

 ### Modify the site widget

-The site widget's `element.tsx` file is the entry point for the component that will be rendered on the user's site.
+The site widget's `element.tsx` file serves as the entry point for the component that will be rendered on the user's site.
 Alter the component to fit your needs.
-You can change the component’s appearance and options, for example by adding support for another type of chart.
+For example, you can change the component’s appearance and options, such as adding support for another type of chart.

 **Development entry point**: [`template/src/site/widgets/custom-elements/chart/element.tsx`](template/src/site/widgets/custom-elements/chart/element.tsx)